pbyrne84/pbyrne84.github.io/README.md

 With intellij or something similar when it fails the diff is easily comparable.
 It doesn't try and do anything fancy such as maximum line length as that would potentially break the ease of compare.

+I do put this in any project using scalatest as games of spot the difference on failure are needlessly tiring.
+Especially when dealing with theSameElementsAs on collections of case classes.
+There can have too many things wrong in the match and then the simplest thing is to sort then do the diff.
+There is probably a way to write a matcher that auto sorts on the way in to fix the hoopla that matcher causes.
+**theSameElementsAs** and things like it are a bit of a bug bear as the user is usually thinking of the success and not the potentially anti-social failure.

 ## <a name="PHPStorm-based-projects"> PHPStorm metadata example and the undead plugin